moorepants/eme185/content/pages/microcontroller-tutorial-part-01.rst

 Conditionals
 ============

-Processing supports flow control with ``if`` statements.
+C supports flow control with ``if`` statements.
 For example, if you'd like to activate the on-board LED every 100 milliseconds except on every 5th cycle wait for 1000 milliseconds.
 You could use:

 .. code-block:: arduino